-The Water Authority completed its seventeenth full year of operation on May 31, 2013.
-Beginning its eighteenth year of operation, the Water Authority continues its practice to search for operational efficiencies and has been able to control operation and maintenance expenses.
+The Water Authority completed its eighteenth full year of operation on May 31, 2014.
+Beginning its ninetieth year of operation, the Water Authority continues its practice to search for operational efficiencies and has been able to control operation and maintenance expenses.
 Over this period, the Water Authority was still able to control its operating costs while providing excellent customer service and supplying clean and reliable water to its customers.

-The Water Authority has instituted an aggressive program to encourage customers' payments for past due accounts by using a direct phone call to the customer with the delinquency just prior to sending crews out to shut off the service due to non payment.
-This process generally takes place in the later afternoon hours when many customers return home.
+The Water Authority institutes an aggressive program to encourage customers' payments for past due accounts by using a direct phone call to the customer with the delinquency just prior to sending crews out to shut off the service due to non payment.
 This helps avoid having to incur the cost of sending a crew out to shut off and then upon remittance of the receivable to turn the service back on.
 Due to the efficiency of the collection department, accounts receivable write-offs for the Water Authority have been as follows:

-ACCOUNTS RECEIVABLE WRITEOFFS FISCAL YEARS 2004 TO 2013
+ACCOUNTS RECEIVABLE WRITEOFFS FISCAL YEARS 2005 TO 2014

 Fiscal Year Amount

+2014 \$ 18,086

-2013 \$ 11,260
+2013 11,260

 2012 15,508

 2011 15,342

 2010 18,763

 2009 17,553

 2008 17,595

 2007 11,948

 2006 12,120

 2005 12,486

-2004 13,646